 What I hadn’t shared with you is that I soon would be joining the Gonzales Master Gardeners that September.
 The classes were awesome, taught by some of the most passionate and knowledgable people from our community and all over Texas!
 The volunteer work was fun and exciting!
 These folks are the best of the best!
 I’ve made many new friends, learned a lot and love the feeling I get from volunteering!

 I must send a shout out and huge THANK YOU to a commenter and friend ( cuz I consider you all my friends) Barbara from Missouri whom brought it to my attention about the State Master Gardening program.
 After reading this post, she felt like sharing this information with me and I am so glad she did!I had never heard of the program and did not realize that most counties offer this program through their county extension services.
 I checked into it and found they were beginning new classes starting September, 2014.
 So I applied, sent in my tuition fee and graduated from the class in May of 2015!
 I am proud to say, I am an Texas Master Gardener!
 WOOHOO!
 That being said, I must also say that I am, in No way a “know it all” when it comes to gardening but I have definitely learned so much and will continue to do so.
-This has changed my life for the good.
+This has changed my life for the better.
 Missouri Barb I hope you read this post, thanks to you I will struggle a little less and am much more confident in my knowledge of gardening!

 So let’s get down to business.